hybridsynchaadl/hybridsynchaadl.github.io/artifact/cav2021/index.md

 ---
-layout: sttt
+layout: artifact
 title: Artifact
-slug: sttt
+slug: artifact/cav2021/
 ---
 <p>
-This page explains the artifact for our paper: "Modeling and Formal Analysis of Virtually Synchronous CPSs in AADL" by J. Lee, K. Bae, , P. C. Ölveczky, S. Kim, M, Kang.
+This page explains the artifact for our paper: "HYBRIDSYNCHAADL: Modeling and Formal Analysis of Virtually Synchronous CPSs in AADL" by J. Lee, S. Kim, K.
+Bae, and P. C. Ölveczky.
 The artifact includes the HybridSynchAADL tool and the scripts for running the experiments in the paper.
-Apart from providing significantly more detail, this paper extends our conference tool paper.
-The artifact used in conference tool paper can be found in this <a href="http://localhost:4000/artifact_cav2021">link</a>
 </p>
 <p>
 A VirtualBox image for the artifact is available at
-<a href="https://www.dropbox.com/sh/cmwun189of2ia77/AADskPa3wy4lGCh-W3fRei2Ia?dl=0">the dropbox link</a>.
+<a href="http://doi.org/10.5281/zenodo.4699760">http://doi.org/10.5281/zenodo.4699760</a>.
 In the virtual machine, the artifact is
-located in the directory <code>home/user/STTT-Artifact</code>.
+located in the directory <code>home/user/CAV2021-AeC</code>.
 See <code>Readme.txt</code> in the directory for more details about the tool and experiments.
 </p>